-8. Obtain the worksheets used to prepare the final data that the transit agency transcribes onto the Federal Funding Allocation Statistics form(s).
+8. Obtain the worksheets used to prepare the final data that the transit agency transcribes onto the Federal Funding Allocation Statistics form.
 Compare the periodic data included on the worksheets to the periodic summaries prepared by the transit agency.
 Test the arithmetical accuracy of the summaries.

-We obtained from staff the worksheets utilized by the Duluth Transit Authority to prepare the final data that are transcribed on the Federal Funding Allocation Statistics forms.
-We compared the periodic data included on the worksheets to the periodic summaries prepared by the Duluth Transit Authority and proved the arithmetical accuracy of the summarizations.
-We identified the following exceptions (Policy Manual, Federal Funding Allocation Test g):
+We obtained from staff the worksheets utilized by Metro Mobility to prepare the final data that are transcribed on the Federal Funding Allocation Statistics form.
+We compared the periodic data included on the worksheets to the periodic summaries prepared by Metro Mobility and proved the arithmetical accuracy of the summarizations (Policy Manual, Federal Funding Allocation Test g).

-- The amount reported for passenger miles traveled for demand response mode was overstated by 1,985 when traced to source documentation. - The amount reported for passenger miles traveled for motor bus mode was overstated by 7,725 when traced to source documentation. - 9.
-Discuss the procedure for accumulating and recording passenger miles traveled data in accordance with NTD requirements with transit agency staff.
+9. Discuss the procedure for accumulating and recording passenger miles traveled data in accordance with NTD requirements with transit agency staff.
 Inquire whether the procedure is one of the methods specifically approved in the 2018 NTD Policy Manual.

-We discussed with the Duluth Transit Authority's staff the procedure for accumulating and recording passenger miles traveled data in accordance with NTD requirements.
-We were informed that the Duluth Transit Authority uses a 100 percent count of passenger miles traveled for both demand response and motor bus modes based on information obtained from the Authority's software system, which is based on information obtained from the Automatic Passenger Counters.
+We discussed with Metro Mobility's staff the procedure for accumulating and recording passenger miles traveled data in accordance with NTD requirements.
+We were informed that Metro Mobility used a 100 percent count of actual passenger miles traveled (Policy Manual, Federal Funding Allocation Test h).